 Q. I’m confused about the use of oats in the gluten-free diet.
 I thought oats were not safe but now I hear they are allowed.
 What’s the truth?

 Based on this new research, a growing number of health professionals and celiac organizations around the world now allow consumption of moderate amounts of pure, uncontaminated oat products in a GF diet.
-Health Canada has issued a position paper on the safety of oats in celiac disease.
-The Canadian Celiac Association Professional Advisory Board, in consultation with Health Canada, has developed a position statement on using pure, uncontaminated oats.
+In Canada, Health Canada has issued a position paper on the safety of oats in celiac disease, while the Canadian Celiac Association’s professional advisory board has developed a position statement on using pure, uncontaminated oats.
 It says that adults with celiac can safely consume half to three-quarters of a cup (50 to 70 grams) of dry rolled oats per day.
 For children, it’s one-quarter cup (20 to 25 grams) per day.

 Unfortunately though, most commercial oat products on the market have been cross-contaminated with wheat, barley and/or rye, which occur during harvesting, transportation, storage, milling, processing and packaging.

 The good news is there are specialty companies in North America and Europe who produce pure, uncontaminated oat products that are grown on dedicated fields and equipment and packaged in dedicated gluten-free facilities.
-Cream Hill Estates (Lara’s brand) and Avena Foods (Only Oats brand) are the Canadian companies.
-The American companies include Bob’s Red Mill, Gluten-Free Oats, Gifts of Nature and Montana Monster Munchies (Legacy Valley).
+The American companies include Bob’s Red Mill, GF Harvest (formerly Gluten-Free Oats), Montana’s Gifts of Nature and Montana Monster Munchies (Legacy Valley).
+The Canadian companies are Cream Hill Estates (Lara’s brand) and Avena Foods (Only Oats brand).

 Before adding pure, uncontaminated oat products to your diet, I recommend that you consult with your physician and dietitian.
 It is also very important that your celiac disease be well-controlled on the GF diet and that you have no gastrointestinal complaints.